 However, communications platforms should be thoughtful to be effective.
 Internal communications departments must be able to distribute important messages to employees, be able to answer questions, and address insecurities in an efficient manner.
 Chat platforms solve the immediate need of quick peer-to-peer communication, but have proved inefficient for organization-wide corporate communications.

 As legacy systems sunset, organizations need new intranet solutions that address these needs.
 Migrating your intranet to a new solution can solve these challenges.
 When migrating, ensure you have allies, both within and without your organization who can identify areas of improvement and act as change champions.
 Ideally, your new intranet should have feature parity with your current system, which can help with employee adoption.
 With many businesses sticking to a remote-first strategy for the foreseeable future, now is the time to improve your internal communications platforms with a new intranet solution.

-Join Beezy’s upcoming webinar: How Successful Intranet Migrations Create New Possibilities.
+Watch our recent webinar on-demand: How Successful Intranet Migrations Create New Possibilities.